tlap9/ronaldinho/README.md

 ![Ronaldinho](./assets/r10.png)

-My personal collection of skills.
-Tailored for OpenCode, but open to all.
+My personal collection of skills - tailored for OpenCode, but open to all.

 ## Disclaimer

-This repo is heavily inspired by Matt Pocock skills collection.
+This repo is heavily inspired by [Matt Pocock skills collection](<https://github.com/mattpocock/skills>).
 I have taken the liberty to adapt it to my own needs and preferences.
 I have also added some of my own skills and removed some that I don't find relevant.

 ## Contributing